Elizabeth Littlefield

-Elizabeth L. Littlefield, is a Senior Counselor and Head of the Sustainability Practice at Albright Stonebridge Group and a Senior Advisor at Pollination.
+Elizabeth L. Littlefield is an American businesswoman and executive.
+She is the Senior Partner and co-founder of West Africa Blue, and Senior Advisor at Pollination, a climate change investment and advisory firm.
 She chairs the Board of M-KOPA solar and serves on the board of the World Wildlife Fund (US).

-She served as the Chairman, President, and CEO of the Overseas Private Investment Corporation (OPIC), now a part of the U.S. International Development Finance Corporation (USIDFC), during the Obama administration.
+Formerly, Littlefield was a Senior Counselor and Head of Sustainability at Albright Stonebridge Group.
+She served as the chairman, President, and CEO of the Overseas Private Investment Corporation (OPIC), now a part of the U.S. International Development Finance Corporation (USIDFC), during the Obama administration.
 Prior, she served as the CEO of the Consultative Group to Assist the Poor (CGAP) and as a Director at the World Bank.
-She began her career at JPMorgan where she served in positions including as Managing Director for Emerging Markets.
+She began her career at JPMorgan where she served in positions including as managing director for Emerging Markets.

 Early life

 A native of Boston, Littlefield attended the Fondation Nationale de Sciences Politiques and Columbia University in Paris, France in 1981, obtaining a Certificat d'Etudes de Sciences Politiques.
 In 1982, she graduated from Brown University in Providence, Rhode Island cum laude with a B.A. in International Relations.
 In 1984, she completed JPMorgan's 10 month bank management training program.